 Most of the village and some of the surrounding area is designated a conservation area, and contains many old houses and pubs.
 It lies within the Metropolitan Green Belt, the Kent Downs Area of Outstanding Natural Beauty and is specified as a Special Landscape Area.

 Within the village there are at least 32 listed buildings.
-Some have already been listed above and some are mentioned below, but to read about them all and the full history of the village, visit the Sevenoaks Council website for the full Shoreham High Street & Church Street Conservation Area Appraisal.
+Some have already been mentioned above and some others are below, but to read about them all and the full history of the village, visit the Sevenoaks Council website for the full Shoreham High Street & Church Street Conservation Area Appraisal.